WIDEROZ/MPI/Informatique/Cours/Chapitre 8/Chapitre 8.md

 $$A = \bigcup_{n \in \mathbb{N}} A_{n}$$

 #### Théorème 1
-L'ensemble des attracteurs correspond à l'ensemble des parties gagnantes $i$ pour tout $s \in A$, il existe une stratégie gagnante à partir de $s$
+L'ensemble des attracteurs correspond à l'ensemble des parties gagnantes $i$ pour tout $s \in A$, il existe une stratégie gagnante à partir de $s$.

 Démonstration :
 Soit $s \in A$